Tax (Income Tax and Council Tax)

 For Non-University owned (private sector) accommodation

-From Sept 2014 Surrey University will share certain information with Guildford County Council for students resident in GU1, GU2, GU3, GU4, GU5, GU7, GU8, GU12, GU16, GU10, GU23, GU24, KT23 and KT24 address postcodes under a data sharing agreement to allow the council to automatically verify student status and establish that your application for council tax exemption is valid.
-This means that if you live in these postcodes you will NOT need to request a council tax exemption letter from the University (as proof of your student status) but will still need to apply for exemption if you are eligible.
+From Sept 2014 Surrey University will share certain information with Guildford County Council for students resident in GU1, GU2, GU3, GU4, GU5, GU7, GU8, GU12, GU16, GU10, GU23, GU24, KT23 and KT24 address postcodes under a data sharing agreement.
+This will allow the council to automatically verify your student status and establish that your application for council tax exemption is valid based on residents at the address and your student status.
+This means that if you live in these postcodes you will NOT need to request a council tax exemption letter from the University (as proof of your student status) but will still need to register and claim exemption if you are eligible.

-If you live outside of these postcode address areas (Non-Guildford County Council area) you WILL need to request a council tax exemption letter and make an application for exemption if you are eligible for it.
-You can get a proof of student status letter by visiting the Student Services Centre or produce an e-copy through self service online.
+If you live outside of these postcode address areas (Non-Guildford County Council area) you WILL need to register and claim exemption with your local council AND request a council tax exemption letter as evidence of your student status.
+You can get a council tax exemption letter from the University by visiting the Student Services Centre or produce an e-copy through self service online.

 Tax related questions our Student Money Team can help you answer: